-- Body not on breast (arms not in the same horizontal plane) when beginning first arm pull following start or turn. - Body not at, or past, vertical towards the breast when the swimmer leaves the wall after a turn. - Getting artificial assistance.
+- Body not at, or past, vertical towards the breast when the swimmer leaves the wallafter a turn. - Getting artificial assistance.

 SIGNIFICANT ASPECTS OF JUDGING BREASTSTROKE

 The first arm pull after the start and each turn may be all the way back to the legs.
 Thereafter, it can be no further than the hipline.
 What constitutes the "hipline," however, is unclear.
 Therefore, judges should allow swimmers to pull to any place in the general area of the hips.
 The intent is to ensure that, throughout the race, the swimmer does not glide underwater with the hands flat or nearly flat against the side of the body, as is normal after the initial pull at the start and after each turn.
 The swimmer should be given the benefit of any doubt relating to the position of the "hipline."